 Measurement error for instruments is the error that results in the measurement process; if the instrument has no drift and a reliable distribution of errors, then when we take multiple measurements on the same object, we would get a variation in measurements centered on the truth.

-A conceptual tool that can be helpful for understanding variation.
+The Urn Model is a simple abstraction that can be helpful for understanding variation.
 This model examines a container (an urn) full of identical, labeled marbles.
 We can use the simplified model of drawing balls from the urn to reason about many sampling schemes, randomised controlled experiments, and some kinds of measurement error and their implications on the data we collect.
 For each of these types of variation, the urn model helps us estimate the size of the variation using either probability or simulation (see Chapter 3).
 The example of selecting Wikipedia contributors to receive an informal award provides two examples of the urn model.

 Imagine an urn filled with 1,440 marbles that are identical in shape and size, and written on each marble is one of the 1,440 Wikipedia usernames.
 (This is the access frame.)

-Take another urn, and put the 200 marbles from the sample into it.
+In a second urn, put in the 200 marbles from the above sample.

 Both the selection of the sample and the choice of award recipients use a chance mechanism.
-If we were to repeat the sampling activity again, returning all the marbles to the original urn, then we would most likely get a different sample.
-This variation is the source of sampling error.
+If we were to repeat the first sampling activity again, returning all 1,440 the marbles to the original urn, then we would most likely get a different sample.
+This variation is the source of sampling variation.
 Likewise, if we were to repeat the random assignment process again (keeping the sample of 200 from the first step unchanged), then we would get a different treatment group.
-This variation arises from random assignment.
+Assignment variation arises from this second chance process. \(\blacksquare\)